kbooten/stylevise/readme.md

 ***

-Described in a talk, "Language Models and 'Models of Experience,'" *Vilém Flusser and his "Languages"*, Vilém Flusser Archive, June 2020.
+Described in a conference talk, "Language Models and 'Models of Experience,'" *Vilém Flusser and his "Languages"*, Vilém Flusser Archive, June 2020.